List of Medal of Honor recipients educated at the United States Military Academy: World War I

 The United States' involvement in World War I was as a neutral party for most of the war, but included the deployment of expeditionary forces towards the end of the war.
 Of the 119 Americans who received the Medal of Honor for action in World War I, only one attended USMA: Emory Jenison Pike.

 World War II

 At the beginning of World War II, the United States was a neutral party just as it was at the beginning of World War I. Unlike in World War I, however, the United States was involved in World War II in a military capacity for most of the war.
 Ten of the 464 men who received the Medal of Honor for action in World War II were educated at USMA.

 Korean War

 The United States and twenty other member states of the United Nations supported South Korea in repelling an invasion by North Korea and its allies into South Korea.
-For their involvement, 133 Americans were presented with the Medal of Honor, two of whom attended USMA.
+For their involvement, 134 Americans were presented with the Medal of Honor, three of whom attended USMA.